Skparab1/flappy-bird/README.md

 - so far version in repo is incomplete
 # What is done so far:
 - bird moving up a bit when control c is pressed
-- if you hit the ceiling, you lose
+- if you hit the ceiling, you lose (could be removed, in the actual game there is no ceiling)
 - if you hit the ground, you lose